Pythonity/ivona-speak/README.md

 to never speak again.
 If that's your thing of course.

-If you want to use IVONA Speech Cloud directly inside your Python project then you should have a look at [python-ivona-api][ivona api], which this script in the background.
+If you want to use IVONA Speech Cloud directly inside your Python project then you should have a look at [python-ivona-api][ivona api], which this script uses in the background.

 ## Installation
 From PyPI (recommended):